Srisailam Travel Guide – 2-Day Itinerary of Temples, Caves & Nature Trails

 Srisailam lives in heart and rhyme.

-2-day Srisailam Itinerary
+2-Day Srisailam Itinerary

 Since Hyderabad is the most convenient base to reach Srisailam, I followed the same scenic forest route through the Nallamala hills.
 It’s a journey full of misty views, forest trails, and sacred stops.